umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 So here you will notice that while we only added the top level folder in the backoffice, it went through that folder and added a `<file>` element for every file found within that folder.
 And each file has 3 properties - `guid`, `orgPath` & `orgName`.

 You don't have to worry too much about guid and orgName, they are references to the file name.
-Umbraco will automatically rename the file if there are conflicts, since they are stored in a flat structure it is quite likely, fx lets say you had these two files in your package:
+Umbraco will automatically rename the file if there are conflicts, since they are stored in a flat structure it is quite likely, for example, lets say you had these two files in your package:

 ~/App_Plugins/PackageWorkshop/Dashboard/main.css
 ~/App_Plugins/PackageWorkshop/ContentApp/main.css